abdennuur/Noteify/README.md

 2. Sign up for a new account or log in if you already have an account.
 3. Once logged in, you can create, view, edit, and delete your notes from the dashboard.

+## How to Run the Program

+To run the Noteify application on your local machine, follow these steps:

+1. Clone the repository to your local machine using the `git clone` command.
+2. Navigate to the project directory in your terminal.
+3. Install the required dependencies using `pip install -r requirements.txt`.
+4. Set up a MySQL database named `noteify` and update the database configuration in `config.py`.
+5. Run the application using the command `python app.py`.
+6. Access the application in your web browser at `http://localhost:5000`.
+7.
 ## Contributing

 Contributions are welcome!
 If you'd like to contribute to Noteify, please follow these steps: